Datseris/MinimallyFittingCloudiness/README.md

 ## Reproducing the code
 To (locally) reproduce this project, do the following:

 1. Download this code base.
-Notice that raw data are not included here.
+Notice that raw data are not included here, see section below.
 2. Open a Julia console and do:
    ```
    julia> using Pkg